Peter Orlovsky: Early life and career

-Orlovsky was born in the Lower East Side of New York City, the son of Katherine (née Schwarten) and Oleg Orlovsky, a Russian immigrant.
+Orlovsky was born on the Lower East Side of Manhattan in New York City, the son of Katherine (née Schwarten) and Oleg Orlovsky, a Russian immigrant.
 He was raised in poverty and was forced to drop out of Newtown High School in his senior year so he could support his impoverished family.
 After many odd jobs, he began working as an orderly at Creedmoor State Mental Hospital, known today as Creedmoor Psychiatric Center.

 In 1953, Orlovsky was drafted into the United States Army for the Korean War at nineteen years old.
 Army psychiatrists ordered his transfer off the front to work as a medic in a San Francisco hospital.
 He later went to Columbia University.

 He met Allen Ginsberg while working as a model for the painter Robert La Vigne in San Francisco in December 1954.
 Prior to meeting Ginsberg, Orlovsky had made no deliberate attempts at becoming a poet.
 Ginsberg was living with his girlfriend Sheila Williams Boucher at the time, but broke off the relationship to be with Orlovsky.
 Orlovsky also had a sexual relationship with Boucher during this time.
 Ginsberg and Orlovsky considered their relationship to be a "marriage sealed by vows."
 It was an open relationship, in part because Orlovsky was bisexual.
+Orlovsky was Ginsberg's lover and partner until Ginsberg's death in 1997.

 With Ginsberg's encouragement, Orlovsky began writing in 1957 while the pair were living in Paris.
 Accompanied by other beat writers, Orlovsky traveled extensively for several years throughout the Middle East, Northern Africa, India, and Europe.
 He also helped produce and contributed vocals to Ginsberg's 1970 LP Songs of Innocence and Experience, based on William Blake's poetry collection of the same name.
-Orlovsky was Ginsberg's lover in an open relationship until Ginsberg's death in 1997.

 In 1974, Orlovsky joined the faculty of the Jack Kerouac School of Disembodied Poetics at the Naropa Institute in Boulder, Colorado, teaching poetry.
-In 1979 he received a $10,000 grant from the National Endowment for the Arts to continue his creative endeavors.
+In 1979, he received a $10,000 grant from the National Endowment for the Arts to continue his creative endeavors.

 Death

 In May 2010, friends reported that Orlovsky, who had had lung cancer for several months, was moved from his home in St. Johnsbury, Vermont, to the Vermont Respite House in Williston.
 He died there on May 30, 2010, from complications of the disease; he was 76 years old.
-He was buried at Shambhala Mountain Center in Red Feather Lakes, Colorado.
-His epitaph reads: "Train will tug my grave, my breathe hueing gentil vapor between weel & track".
+He is buried at Shambhala Mountain Center in Red Feather Lakes, Colorado.
+His epitaph reads: "Train will tug my grave, my breath hueing gentil vapor between weel & track".